joseivansandoya/patterns-in-javascript/design-patterns/behavioral/README.md

 ## Chain of Responsibility
 [View code](https://github.com/joseivansandoya/patterns-in-javascript/blob/master/design-patterns/behavioral/chain-of-responsibility.js)

-The essence of the Mediator Pattern is to "define an object that encapsulates how a set of objects interact".
-It promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to be varied independently.
-Client classes can use the mediator to send messages to other clients, and can receive messages from other clients via an event on the mediator class.
+The chain of responsibility pattern is used to process varied requests, each of which may be dealt with by a different handler.
+This enables to send a request to a chain of receivers without having to know which one handles the request.
+The request gets passed along the chain until a receiver handles the request.
+The sender of a request is no longer coupled to a particular receiver.
 #### Key features
 This pattern has well defined elements that become its key features:
-- **Mediator:** defines the interface for communication between Colleague objects
+- **Receiver:** defines the interface of the procesing objects that once instantiated will handle a request or forward to its next sibling
-- **ConcreteMediator:** implements the Mediator interface and coordinates communication between Colleague objects.
-It is aware of all of the Colleagues and their purposes with regards to inter-communication.
-- **Colleague:** defines the interface for communication with other Colleagues through its Mediator
-- **ConcreteColleague:** implements the Colleague interface and communicates with other Colleagues through its Mediator
+- **Sender:** communicate with the first receiver of the processing hierarchy.
+It doesn't have to know which receiver will handle the final request
 #### When to use it?
-- When it is necessary to define a separate (mediator) object that encapsulates the interaction between a set of objects
+- When it is necessary to decouple the sender of a request to its receiver
-- When Objects need to delegate their interaction to a mediator object instead of interacting with each other directly
+- When it is necessary that more than one receiver can handle a request